omarreis/LangTool/README.md

 Variable Lang  is used to translate components every time the component style is rendered.
 All this is implemented on FMX at a basic level.
-Use Translate() to do translations at run time.
+Use function *Translate()* to tgranslate at run time.

 ## LangTool  features :
 * Load/Save *.LNG files
 * Add/delete languages
-* Edit all languages in the same grid (uses a TStringGrid, edit strings in place)
+* Edit all languages in the same grid.
+One langge per column (LangTool uses a TStringGrid and allows editing cells in place)
-* Copy original list of texts to clipboard (ex: to use with Google Translate)
+* Copy original list of texts to clipboard  (ex: to use with Google Translate )
 * Paste list of strings from clipboard (input translation results).
   Before pasting a list of strings from clipboard remember to **place the cursor in the desired cell** Place cursor on the top of the column to paste a whole new language ( list of strings )